 EDTA is a synthetic chemical and not found naturally.
 Because there is concern that EDTA may deplete important vitamins and minerals, EDTA chelation therapy is often given with essential nutrients (including calcium, B vitamins, vitamin C, and magnesium).

 There are advertisements for oral chelating agents available on the market, some of which contain EDTA.
 However, they have not been studied in clinical trials.
+Some manufacturers promote topical EDTA solutions as well.
+These also lack substantial research.
+Speak with your physician.

 How to Take It